Temasys/SkylinkJS/README.md

 ##### Upgrading from `0.5.7` and below:
 It's now recommended to use the `init()` callback instead of using `readyStateChange` event state to go completed as this may result in an infinite loop.

-Ready state change triggers whenever the current room information is retrieved,  and joining another room instead of the default room will result in a re-retrieval to the API server, causing readyStateChange to trigger again and making SkylinkJS to re-join the room over and over again.
+Ready state change triggers whenever the current room information is retrieved,  and joining another room instead of the default room will result in a re-retrieval to the API server, causing readyStateChange to trigger again and making Temasys SkylinkJS to re-join the room over and over again.
 ```
 // Use this
 sw.init(data, function () {